Digital-Contraptions-Imaginarium/qs-news/README.md

 Whenever any of the following changes takes place:

+- an article is downloaded from the source feed
 - an article goes from unread to read,
 - an article goes from logically 'undeleted' to deleted, or
 - any flags are added / changed